 Taking Control of Time and Life: You may know JD Roth from his previous website, Get Rich Slowly.
-After selling that website, he and his wife became financially independent and now split their time between Portland and travelling around in their RV.
+After selling that website, he became financially independent and he and his girlfriend now split their time between Portland and travelling around in their RV.
 This is a snippet from their day to day experiences.

 Slacking Away: LA was financially independent at 30 and generates income from landlording activities.
 Almost all his posts are incredibly thoughtful.